breatheco-de/main-documentation/Foundation_Act.md

 Every person mentioned in this document will be considered co-founders because of their assistance to our foundational event.

-You can contribute to BreatheCode by doing any of the following activities.
+You can help organize the BreatheCode community by doing any of the following activities:

 + Bring speakers
 + Bring partnerships